minnesota house of representatives

 Minnesota

 HF2669 was introduced in the House of Representatives on March 6th by Representatives John Huot, Mike Freiberg, and Samantha Sencer-Mura.
-SF 3134 was introduced in the Senate on March 27th by Senators John Marty, Mary Kunesh, and Scott Dibble.
-Due to a full docket and carryover from last year’s session, the bill won’t be voted on this year and will be heard in 2024.
+SF 3134 was introduced in the Senate on March 27, 2023 by Senators John Marty, Mary Kunesh, and Scott Dibble.

 Get Involved